 IDE & OS Support

-The Finch works in any Java IDE and on Windows XP, Vista, and 7, as well as Mac OS 10.5 and 10.6 and most versions of Linux.
+The Finch works in any Java IDE and on Windows (XP, Vista, 7, 8, and 10), Mac OS 10.5 and above, and most versions of Linux.

 The software package includes a number of example files demonstrating how the Finch can be used to demonstrate CS concepts like looping, variables, etc. The examples range from very simple to quite complex, and many were written by students.
 We suggest that you run several of these examples to get an idea for the types of programs that can be written using a Finch.